 St Michael’s Mere is an unusually interesting example of an English country parish church – the people who worshipped in it over the centuries have left their mark in the stone, wood, stained glass and brass of its fabric.

-The church is open every day of the year from 9am to 5pm for private prayer and for viewing, later during the summer.
+In normal times, the church is open every day of the year from 9am to 5pm for private prayer and for viewing, later during the summer.
 We invite everyone to sign the visitor’s book and leave any comments and – if so moved – a donation to help us maintain this beautiful building.

 The church is tucked away in a quiet part of town surrounded by cottages of Mere stone.
 The 15th century tower looks down on a churchyard with 12 yew trees clipped in the shape of skittles and known as the 12 Apostles.
 Entry is through the 14th century north porch door, over which in a niche is a statue of St Michael defeating the serpent, dating from about 1160, with faint traces of colour.